microsoftgraph/microsoft-graph-docs-contrib/concepts/change-notifications-delivery-webhooks.md

 ## Create a subscription
 > [!IMPORTANT]
-> Multiple steps are required to ensure a secure communication channel is established and maintained between the Microsoft Graph Change Tracking service and your endpoint.
+> Multiple steps are required to ensure a secure communication channel is established and maintained between the Microsoft Graph change notifications service and your endpoint.

 To start receiving Microsoft Graph change notifications, you must create a subscription using the URL of your endpoint (notification URL) to establish the subscription.
 The pattern of establishing a subscription is as follows:

 1. The client app sends a subscription request to subscribe to changes on a specific resource.